-One of the most frequently asked questions in the trucking industry is whether to be an owner-operator or a company driver.
-While the driving and knowledge for either are the same, there are a few things to concerned before making a decision.
+One of the most frequently asked questions in the trucking industry is whether drivers you should be an owner-operator or a company driver.
+While the driving and knowledge required for either are the same, there are a few things to think about before making a decision.
 Here is what you need to know about choosing between these two types of careers.

 Owner-Operator vs. Company Driver: What You Need to Know

 If you are currently a company driver considering a career as an owner-operator or an owner-operator thinking about driving a company truck and selling your rig, you need to weigh the pros and cons and choose which fits you.